vivekraj/docs/docs/bizaxl/README.md

 - Auto-generated from title (e.g., "energy-utilities")
 - Must be unique across all industries
 - Used in URLs: `/industries/your-slug`
-- ⚠️ Don't change after publishing - breaks existing links
+- ⚠️ **Editing Restrictions:** On edit screens, the slug field is disabled for non-super admins to prevent breaking external links.
+Contact your admin if you need to change a slug.

 **Subtitle** (Required)
 - Brief description of the industry (50-255 characters)